 Can You Really Use Hibiscus Tea on Your Skin?

-This guide covers every practical method of topical hibiscus tea application β with step-by-step preparation, the right concentration for each use, and specific skin concerns each method addresses best.
-For the complete overview of hibiscus tea’s skin benefits via both routes, see our guide: hibiscus tea benefits for skin.
+This guide covers all 6 practical ways to use hibiscus tea on your skin.
+Each method has step-by-step preparation and the specific skin concerns it works best for.
+For the full overview of hibiscus skin benefits, see hibiscus tea benefits for skin.

 Why Topical Use Works Differently From Drinking